Suggest a Songfact / Artistfact

 Artistfacts for Blind Faith

-They were one of the first Rock Supergroups.
+Blind Faith was one of the first rock supergroups.
 Clapton and Baker had been in Cream, Winwood was in Traffic and The Spencer Davis Group, and Grech was in a group called Family.

 They released only one album, and started touring before it came out.
 They sold out most of their shows based on the reputations of the band members.
 This candle blew out quickly: after their first tour, the band broke up.

-Their first concert was a free show at Hyde Park in London.
-Over 35,000 fans showed up.
+Their first concert was a free show at Hyde Park in London as part of a larger festival.
+Over 35,000 fans showed up - quite a crowd for a debut performance.
+Understandably, the band didn't play very well.

 Clapton and Winwood performed together in a band called Eric Clapton's Powerhouse in 1966. (thanks, Bertrand - Paris, France)